 100_000

-Maximum amount of gas a node should expend simulating the validation prefix
+Maximum amount of gas a node should expend validating signatures and simulating the validation prefix

 MAX_PENDING_TXS_USING_NON_CANONICAL_PAYMASTER